Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: Experiments and results

 \subsection{Performance evaluation with the real scenes}

 In this work, we evaluate the recognition performance of the Color-CVFH descriptor and the CVFH descriptor in real scenes.
-The objects which are applied for this experiment are bottle0, cup, ball, bottle1, bottle2 and box.
-These six objects are shown in Fig. 8, and the Fig. 9 shows the point clouds of these six objects.
-Also, these six objects are divided into four categories, which are bottle0, cup, ball and others.
-The object bottle0, object cup and object ball belong to the category of bottle0, the category of cup and the category of ball respectively, and the object bottle1, object bottle2 and object box both belong to the category of others.
+The objects used for this experiment are bottle1, cup, ball, bottle2, bottle3 and box.
+These six objects are shown in Figure \ref{fig_grasp_object}, and Figure \ref{fig_grasp_object_3d} shows the point clouds of them.
+The six objects are further divided into four categories, which are bottle, cup, ball and others.
+The object bottle1, object cup and object ball belong to the category of bottle1, the category of cup and the category of ball respectively, and the object bottle2, object bottle3 and object box all belong to the category of others.
 The category of others contains 45 different point clouds, and each of the other three categories are built by 100 different point clouds.
-All these point cloud are acquired by the 3D sensor Microsoft Kinect camera on multiple views.
-It can be observed from the Fig. 8 and Fig. 9 that the bottle0 and bottle1 are in the same shape, but they have different colors.
-The bottle0 is similar to bottle2 both in shape and color.
-The cup and the box share some similarities in shape and color from a certain angle (as shown in Fig. 9).
-However, the ball has distinctive shape in this experiment.
+All these point clouds are acquired by the 3D sensor Microsoft Kinect camera on multiple views.
+It can be observed from Figure \ref{fig_grasp_object} and Figure \ref{fig_grasp_object_3d} that the bottle1 and bottle2 have almost the same shape, but they have different colors.
+However, the bottle1 is similar to bottle3 both in shape and color.
+The cup and the box share some similarities in shape and color from a certain angle (as shown in Figure \ref{fig_grasp_object_3d}), while the ball has distinctive shape in this experiment.
 All these point clouds are used for training the multi-class SVM classifiers to evaluate the recognition performance of the Color-CVFH descriptor and the CVFH descriptor.